morleym/furtive-handbook/docs/format-double-elim.md

 * Especially for broadcasted double-elim brackets, be conscious of downtime for competitors
   * Classic example is the winner of winners final waiting for *hours* to play grand finals
 * Conversely, be conscious of competitors burning out if playing too many matches back-to-back
-  * Usually, a competitor may need to play Losers Semifinal, Losers Final, And Grand Finals consecutively
+  * A competitor may need to play Losers Semifinal, Losers Final, And Grand Finals consecutively
   * This can be addressed with quick breaks
 * Double-elimination requires [complex algorithms](https://blog.smash.gg/changes-in-the-world-of-brackets-695ecb777a4c) to avoid early rematches in losers side of bracket.
 * Brackets can visually scale quickly- consider breaking your bracket into 'groups' or 'pools' for larger sizes (e.g. [1,365 competitors](https://smash.gg/tournament/genesis-5/event/melee-singles/brackets))